arduino/docs-content/content/cloud/iot-cloud/tutorials/11.nodered/nodered-intro.md

 In this tutorial, we will look into the applications of using Node-RED together with the Arduino IoT Cloud.
 The integration of the two platforms allows us to facilitate communications between the Arduino IoT Cloud and home automation devices, send and receive data from online services such as Email and SMS, and write JavaScript code to manipulate the data.

+***Note: this tutorial requires a [subscription to the Arduino IoT Cloud](https://cloud.arduino.cc/plans), all three subscriptions (Entry, Maker & Maker Plus) are valid.***

 ## Goals

+- Set up Node-RED with the Arduino IoT Cloud
+- Use simple Flows with Node-RED
+- Build a Node-RED Flow that pulls data from Arduino IoT Cloud
+- Manipulate data received from the Arduino IoT Cloud using JavaScript code
+- Send email notifications with data from the Arduino IoT Cloud

 ## Hardware & Software Requirements